LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

-Now we obtain the global approximation by taking
+Now, we obtain the global approximation by taking

 <div>